Although hailed as an affordable, Eco-friendly cleaning marvel, there are simply some things that you should never clean with vinegar.

 A dried egg stain can be removed from clothing by soaking the stain in a mixture of cold water and a liquid detergent.

 The soaking should last at least 30 minutes before vigorously rubbing the stain.
 This process should be repeated until the egg is no longer visible.

 7. Don’t flush your iron with vinegar

-This is because if the vinegar sits on the surface of these types of seals for a long period of time, it can cause failure
+This is because if the vinegar sits on the surface of these seals for a long time, they will eventually fail.

-Pearls are made up of calcium carbonate, limestone and marble.
+Pearls are made up of calcium carbonate, limestone, and marble.

-Unfortunately the vinegar will react with the calcium carbonate causing the pearls to dissolve.
+Unfortunately, the vinegar will react with the calcium carbonate causing the pearls to dissolve.